matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### KnownCodeStorage

 This contract is used to store whether a certain code hash is “known”, i.e. can be used to deploy contracts.
-On zkSync, the L2 stores the contract’s code _hashes_ and not the codes themselves.
+On ZKsync, the L2 stores the contract’s code _hashes_ and not the codes themselves.
 Therefore, it must be part of the protocol to ensure that no contract with unknown bytecode (i.e. hash with an unknown preimage) is ever deployed.

 The factory dependencies field provided by the user for each transaction contains the list of the contract’s bytecode hashes to be marked as known.
 We can not simply trust the operator to “know” these bytecodehashes as the operator might be malicious and hide the preimage.
 We ensure the availability of the bytecode in the following way: